Easy Home Remedies for Seniors Struggling With Arthritis

 - Take Omega-3 Fatty Acids- You can find these fatty acids in fish, or take some vitamins to help relieve inflammation and sooth your joints.

 - Go for a Swim- Swimming is one of the best activities for those with arthritis.
-It helps loosen up the joints and get them moving, but since you are in water, you don’t have to worry about extra pain-causing pressure.
+It helps loosen up the joints and get them moving, but since you are in the water, you don’t have to worry about extra pain-causing pressure.

 Whether you are suffering from arthritis, or are helping to care for someone that is, remember these easy tips and effective home remedies to help keep arthritis pain at bay.